On multiplicative spectral sequences for nerves and the free loop spaces: Introduction

 \section{Introduction}

-A {\it stack} is a weak 2-functor from a site to the category of groupoids which satisfies the gluing conditions on objects and morphisms.
-In particular, differentiable stack and topological one are obtained by Lie and topological groupoids, respectively, via the stakifications of prestacks associated with such groupoids; see \cite[Secction 2]{B-X}, \cite{H} and \cite[Chapter 1]{BGNX} for the more details.
-In \cite {R-V}, loop stacks are investigated by introducing diffeological groupoids; see \cite{IZ} and Appenxic \ref{sect:App} for diffeological spaces.
-As a consequence, the groupoid admits a Fr\'echet--Lie groupoid structure.
-It is worthwhile mentioning that the study of {\it orbifolds} is also developed with their Lie groupoid presentations; see \cite{A-L-R, M-P}.
+A {\it stack} is a generalization of a sheaf.
+More precisely, it is a weak 2-functor from a site to the category of groupoids which satisfies the gluing conditions on objects and morphisms.
+In particular, differentiable and topological stacks are obtained by Lie and topological groupoids, respectively, via the stakifications of prestacks associated with such groupoids; see \cite[Section 2]{B-X}, \cite{H} and \cite[Chapter 1]{BGNX} for more details.
+In \cite {R-V}, loop stacks are investigated by using diffeological groupoids; see \cite{IZ} and Appendix \ref{sect:App} for diffeological spaces.
+It is worthwhile mentioning that the study of {\it orbifolds} is developed with those Lie groupoid presentations; see \cite{A-L-R, M-P}.

-In \cite{B}, Behrend has introduced the de Rham cohomology and the singular homology for a differentiable stack.
-The cohomology is indeed that of the classifying space of a Lie groupoid presenting the stack.
-This motivates us to consider how to compute the cohomology of such a classifying space; see Remark \ref{rem:3}.
+In \cite{B}, Behrend introduced the de Rham cohomology and the singular homology for a differentiable stack, which are those of the classifying space of a Lie groupoid presenting the stack.
+In particular, the cohomology is invariant under Morita equivalence.
+Thus, such results on stacks and groupoids motivate us to consider how to compute the cohomology of such a classifying space; see Remark \ref{rem:3}.